dotnet/machinelearning/docs/code/MlNetCookBook.md

 // Sometime, caching data in-memory after its first access can save some loading time when the data is going to be used
 // several times somewhere.
 The caching mechanism is also lazy; it only caches things after being used.
 // User can replace all the subsequently uses of "trainData" with "cachedTrainData".
 We still use "trainData" because
-// a caching step, which provides the same caching function, will be inserted in the considered "dynamicPipeline." var cachedTrainData = mlContext.Data.Cache(trainData);
+// a caching step, which provides the same caching function, will be inserted in the considered "pipeline." var cachedTrainData = mlContext.Data.Cache(trainData);

 // Step two: define the learning pipeline.

-// We 'start' the pipeline with the output of the reader. var dynamicPipeline =
+// We 'start' the pipeline with the output of the reader. var pipeline =
     // First 'normalize' the data (rescale to be
     // between -1 and 1 for all examples)
     mlContext.Transforms.Normalize("FeatureVector")